ibm-js/delite/docs/tutorial/introduction.md

 Click here to see the live demo:
 [Delite Introduction Tutorial - Part 5](http://ibm-js.github.io/delite-tutorial/runnable/introduction-part5/samples/BlogPost.html)

-If you look at your debugger network tools, notice how the `./bower_components/delite/themes/bootstrap/common.css` and `./bower_components/delite/themes/bootstrap/global.css` CSS files are also loaded.
-The `"delite/theme!` plugin provides basic less variables/CSS classes and structure for loading your theme files.
+If you look at your debugger network tools, notice how the `./bower_components/delite/themes/common.css` and `./bower_components/delite/themes/global.css` CSS files are also loaded.
 Have a look through the less/CSS files in the `./bower_components/delite/themes/` directory.

 ---